4 Day Banff Itinerary: What to Do & Where to Stay

 The Iceline Trail loop via Little Yoho Valley, and the Yoho Valley loop is one of the most popular hikes in Yoho National Park and for good reason!
 This hike has it all!

-Before the hike even starts, you’ll see the towering Takakkaw Falls from the parking lot, which is the second tallest waterfall in Canada!
 The trail then climbs up through the dense forest until you reach an alpine shelf (aka the Iceline) with sweeping mountain views of snow-capped peaks across the green valley to your right and icy glaciers clinging to the nearby mountain peaks just off to your right.

 We spent a week exploring Banff and Yoho and this was definitely our favorite hike in the area!